jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 vanished, replaced by jewel-toned stained glass and low, resonant organ music.

 Leaving downtown, the road crosses the Bridge of Lions to Anastasia Island.
-A little farther and St. Augustine’s lighthouse comes into distant view, its black and white stripes dwarfing the trees.
+A little farther and St. Augustine's lighthouse comes into distant view, its black and white stripes dwarfing the trees.

 This northern part of the A1A is officially an All-American Road, fairly